splunk/public-o11y-docs/infrastructure/metrics-pipeline/use-metrics-pipeline.rst

     To learn more, see :ref:`data-dropping-impact`.
 #.
 Select :guilabel:`Save`.
 #.
-Review the new MTS volume.
+Review the resulting volume of MTS.
 #.
 Select :strong:`Confirm`.